Faraday's laws of electrolysis

 Faraday's laws of electrolysis are quantitative relationships based on the electrochemical research published by Michael Faraday in 1833.

 First law

-Michael Faraday reported that the mass (m) of a substance deposited or liberated at an electrode is directly proportional to the charge (Q, for which the SI unit is the ampere-second or coulomb).
+Michael Faraday reported that the mass (m) of a substance deposited or liberated at an electrode during electrolysis is directly proportional to the charge (Q, for which the SI unit is the ampere-second or coulomb). passed through the electrolyte.